A delicious slice of fresh homemade bread doesn’t have to be full of gluten and carbs. This paleo and gluten free Coconut Flour Bread proves it.

-But almost everything else I attempted to bake with coconut flour flopped.
+But almost all other coconut flour recipes I attempted to bake totally flopped.
 So I decided to focus in on those 3 and wrote an eCookbook all about Coconut Flour Muffins, Pancakes & Mug Cakes.

 –> You can check it out HERE!

 This doesn’t mean I completely gave up on trying anything else made with coconut flour.
 I’ve been testing bread recipes with coconut flour for probably close to 6 months now.

 You may wonder why I want to be making bread with coconut flour.
 Because I don’t eat gluten free and this is not an exclusively gluten free blog.
 Why not just enjoy hearty clean eating whole grain breads (like this awesome Spelt Bread)?

 Well, it turns out my husband can’t enjoy the pleasures of gluten (anymore).
 He had some allergy testing done during a general health check-up at the beginning of the year.